Mental Health Now

 I support policies that:

-wellness and early intervention by expanding youth mental health services.
+Promote wellness, prevention, and early intervention by expanding youth mental health services and advancing reasonable safeguards for artificial intelligence.

-crisis response for anyone experiencing a mental health emergency.
+Improve crisis response for anyone experiencing a mental health emergency so they receive compassionate and effective care when they need it.

 Is Mental Health Now an endorsement?

 No, Mental Health Now is a statement of support signed by candidates, not an endorsement or scorecard.
-Earning the Mental Health Now badge means a candidate has committed to support policies that (1) increase access to mental health care, (2) improve crisis response, and (3) expand youth mental health services.
+Earning the Mental Health Now badge means a candidate has committed to support policies that (1) increase access to mental health care, (2) improve crisis response, (3) expand youth mental health services (4) and strengthen the mental health workforce.
 Candidates who sign the statement of support may not agree with each other or with Inseparable on each policy solution.
-They have agreed to do their part to bring mental health to the forefront of the policy conversation and advance access to care, crisis services, and youth mental health.
+They have agreed to do their part to bring mental health to the forefront of the policy conversation and advance access to care, crisis services, youth mental health, and the mental health workforce.